Fine Art

 This course builds on a foundational understanding of creativity’s process and purpose.
 The aim of the course is for students to apply these foundations to the act of completing interdisciplinary creative projects in context.
 Prerequisite: DES 110.

-PHI 312 Aesthetics
+PHI 312 Beauty

 Units: 3.
 Offered: Spring.